-The proposed dwelling house at 85 Banfield Drive largely complies with the proposed building envelope control.
-The Planning Proposal was recommended by the Panel (at its meeting on 21 September 2021), and endorsed by Council at its meeting on 12 October 2021.
-The Planning Proposal is in the process of being forwarded to the Department of Planning, Industry and Environment (DPIE) for Gateway Determination.
+The proposed dwelling house at 10 Connor Way complies with the proposed building envelope control.
+The Planning Proposal was recommended by the Panel (at its meeting on 21 September 2021) and endorsed by Council at its meeting on 12 October 2021.
+The Planning Proposal has received Gateway Determination from the Department of Planning and Environment (DPE) and has been publicly exhibited (from Wednesday 9 February until Wednesday 9 March 2022).